 Every graduating student has loads of hopes and dreams about the better future that awaits them.
 Getting a degree, securing a dream job, making big bucks and settling in life are on everybody’s checklist.
-Meeting assignment deadlines, seeking term paper help, and writing exams seem challenging.
+Meeting assignment deadlines, seeking term paper help and trusted services to proofread essay online, all those writing exams seem challenging.
 But those are nothing when compared with the drills of applying for a job and actually securing one.
 Getting a degree was only one part; the bigger part was yet to come.

 The bitter fact in our lives is Nigeria produces more graduates than it can offer jobs.
 This makes the competition high.
 Real life demands more than just a degree.
 To prepare yourself for the drill you should review some of these important things to do before you graduate from the university or polytechnic.

 It is very important that you put a serious thought before choosing your majors in college.
 Choose a subject that is interesting to you as well as can help you make money in future.
 Every student must know what subject he is studying so he can put his 100% in that particular subject.
 He/she should be wise enough to choose the subject that can also earn some livelihood to them in the future also.